 To the east of Jackson Hole, the Wind River Range also comes to life in June with fields of blooming wildflowers, thawing alpine lakes, and dramatic mountain backdrops.
 Make sure to explore the Cirque of the Towers trail for one of the most beautiful backcountry destinations in the Rockies.

 On the eastern side of Wyoming, Devils Tower is another bucket list destination with its unique rock columns.
-Although Devils Tower is a well-known climbing destination, the climbing is closed during the month of June due to Peregrine Falcon nesting season.
+Although Devils Tower is a well-known climbing destination, the climbing is closed during the month of June due to the Peregrine Falcon nesting season.

 June is a great month to visit this part of the state for comfortable temperatures and to view these beautiful falcons nesting in their natural habitat.